Volusia Mall: History

 On January 6, 2021, it was announced that Macy's would also be closing as part of a plan to close 46 stores nationwide.
 The store closed on March 21, 2021.

+In January 2023, it was announced that Legacy Partners had acquired the former Macy's store and land, and has plans to redevelop it into luxury apartments called Legacy Daytona.
+The proposed development would include a four story gated apartment complex with 350 units.
+Amenities are to include a sky lounge, outdoor living room, detached garages, a fitness center, and a heated saltwater pool.
+The complex has not broken ground yet, but has an expected opening date of Spring 2026.

 Transport

 Votran routes 10, 11, 18, and 19 serve the mall from Monday to Saturday during daylight hours (except those days that fall on holidays).
 Votran Night Service Route 10 serves the mall at night from Monday to Saturday with a limited schedule on Sundays and holidays.